 The Amazon space is becoming more and more attractive for investors.
 They are acquiring hundreds of brands and bringing them under the Amazon aggregator figure.
-Aggregators are working actively into the market acquiring Amazon brands and accelerating their growth.
+Aggregators are working actively in the market acquiring Amazon brands and accelerating their growth.

 An Amazon aggregator is a business that acquires multiple Amazon brands to make them grow.
-Lots of these aggregators started working in 2020, so then, they have not made many acquisitions.
+Lots of these eCommerce aggregators started working in 2020, so then, they have not made many acquisitions.
 They are raising funds and it is expected that acquisitions grow in 2022.

 Why do these kinds of acquisitions take place in Amazon?

-As we have already mentioned, aggregators are increasingly acting on Amazon, looking for businesses to acquire to grow and consolidate them.
+As we have already mentioned, Amazon seller aggregators are increasingly acting on Amazon, looking for businesses to acquire to grow and consolidate them.
 Many of them are getting the financing they need to carry out these operations, which reflects that there will be a lot of activity in the coming months.

 One of the main concepts taken from Fortunet's report is "build to sell" as a formula for Amazon sellers to make a quick buck.
 So, in Amazon we find Amazon sellers making their brands more and more attractive and aggregators looking for the most attractive brands.
 Both of them can build a perfect tandem.